aisha17cs03/virtual_assistant/README.md

 # virtual_assistant
-ello Geeks!
+Hello!
 How are you all?
 Now we will directly discuss about this project.

 [*] Requirements for executing this project >>
     1. An active Internet Connection.